maltanar/qnn-inference-examples/README.md

 # qnn-inference-examples
 Jupyter notebook examples on image classification with quantized neural networks.
+The intent here is to give a better understanding of what kind of computations takes place when performing inference with a quantized neural network.

 So far, the following notebooks are available: